 6. RACE RULES – These regulations shall prevail above all.
 Local race regulations must be consistent with entry conditions, start systems and final results.

-7. COMPETITORS’ NUMBERS – The organizer will provide the participants’ numbered bibs.
-In accordance with the VWC organizers, the allocation of these may be determined by the latest ISF ranking order, the lower numbers being assigned to the top ranked male and female athletes and subsequently in descending order.
+7. COMPETITORS’ NUMBERS – The organiser will provide the participants’ numbered bibs.
+In accordance with the VWC organisers, the allocation of these may be determined by the latest ISF ranking order, the lower numbers being assigned to the top ranked male and female athletes and subsequently in descending order.

 9. CATEGORIES – Only men’s and women’s categories are counted.
 The ranking is based on the fastest time outright in each of the two categories.